 7. Tempe Marketplace

-Why not think about spending an enjoyable afternoon at Tempe Marketplace, a cornucopian mix of shops, restaurants, coffee houses and movie theaters, all comfortably sharing 1.3 million square feet of eye-catching retail space.
+Some days, you are not sure what to do but you know staying at the hotel or home is not an option.
+If you find yourself in this situation, I recommend doing what I did – spend an enjoyable afternoon at Tempe Marketplace.
+This place is a cornucopian mix of shops, restaurants, coffee houses and movie theaters, all comfortably sharing 1.3 million square feet of eye-catching retail space.
+There’s plenty of things to do!

 The skillful architecture includes dramatic light and laser elements, unique water features and outdoor fireplaces which make for a very attractive environment in which to walk around.